Helping you stay warm and well

 The Mayor of London’s Warmer Homes programme provides free heating, insulation and ventilation improvements if you own their own homes or rent privately.

-If you live in the coldest and least efficient properties, you may be eligible for up to £25,000 of grant funding to cover the installation of efficiency measures, such as low carbon heating systems, insulation, and heat pumps.
+If you live in the coldest and least efficient properties, you may be eligible for up to £25,000 of grant funding to cover the installation of efficiency measures, such as low-carbon heating systems, insulation, and heat pumps.

 You may be eligible if:

-• You have a combined total annual household income of less than £30,000 per year OR a total household income of less than £20,000 per year after tax, National Insurance, mortgage or rent costs and council tax.
+• you have a combined total annual household income of less than £30,000 per year OR a total household income of less than £20,000 per year after tax, National Insurance, mortgage or rent costs and council tax.

 • you receive benefits